H. R. 3571

 Coordinating subnational engagements with the associations of subnational elected leaders, including the U.S. Conference of Mayors, National Governors Association, National League of Cities, National Association of Counties, Council of State Governments, National Conference of State Legislators, and State International Development Offices.

-The Secretary of State, acting through the Ambassador, is authorized to detail Foreign Service officers to State and municipal governments on a reimbursable or nonreimbursable basis.
-Such details shall be for a period not to exceed two years, and shall be without interruption or loss of Foreign Service status or privilege.
+The Secretary of State, with respect to employees of the Department of State, is authorized to detail a member of the civil service or Foreign Service to State and municipal governments on a reimbursable or nonreimbursable basis.
+Such details shall be for a period not to exceed two years, and shall be without interruption or loss of status or privilege.

 Detailees under subparagraph (A) shall carry out the following: